 - Code metrics

 A great example would be your escaped defect rate.
-Most people are aware of bugs and their impact on customers but don’t dig deeper to track where those bugs originate.
+Most people know about bugs and their impact on customers, but don’t dig deeper to track where those bugs originate.
 It’s a common practice to differentiate between bugs found in live code and bugs that get caught during internal QA.
-When you start tracking this type of target, you’re establishing a new KPI.
+When you start tracking this type of target, you establish a new KPI.
 Your internal QA process may be built around reducing or eliminating the rate of escaped defects.

-Examples of externally tracked target KPIs are things like:
+Examples of externally tracked target KPIs are traditionally business outcomes that include: